UNIVERSITY CATALOG: 2026-2027

 Reducing the number of enrolled units also may affect eligibility for campus housing, international student status, and more.
 Before making schedule adjustments, consult the appropriate offices as described in Impact of Academic Schedule Changes.

-Undergraduate students may withdraw from no more than 18 semester units of CSUN courses.
-This 18 semester-unit limit does not apply to the first 20 days of each semester when withdrawals from courses are permitted without academic restriction or penalty.
-Medical withdrawals, whether partial or complete, do not count toward the maximum 18 units.
-The maximum of 18 semester units applies only to units completed at CSUN and includes all baccalaureate-level CSUN courses, whether the student is matriculated or enrolled through self-support, such as The Tseng College of Extended Learning.
+Undergraduate students may withdraw from up to 18 semester units of CSUN coursework during their academic career.
+(Note: This limit does not apply to the first four weeks of each semester, when withdrawals are allowed without academic restriction or penalty.)
+Medical withdrawals, whether partial or complete, are also excluded from the cap.
+The 18-unit maximum applies only to courses taken for baccalaureate credit at CSUN, including those completed through self-support programs, such as The Tseng College of Extended Learning.

-Withdrawals During the First 20 Days of Instruction
+Withdrawals During the First Four Weeks of the Semester

-Students wishing to completely withdraw from the university prior to or during the first 20 days of instruction may do so without academic penalty.
+Students who want to completely withdraw from the university prior to or during the first four weeks of the fall or spring semester (see Registration Calendar for specific deadlines) may do so without academic penalty.
 Students who officially withdraw after classes begin will owe a prorated tuition-fee amount.
 Any charges or refund amounts will display through the CSUN Portal in student SOLAR accounts approximately 4 to 6 weeks after classes begin.
 For more information, see Student Finance or contact University Cash Services.
-New and returning students who completely withdraw from the university prior to the 20th day of instruction are not considered continuing students and must reapply for admission to attend any subsequent semester.
+New and returning students who completely withdraw from the university by the end of the fourth week of the fall or spring semester are not considered continuing students and must reapply for admission to attend any subsequent semester.
 Those students who are continuing from the previous semester will automatically be placed on a leave of absence if they meet the criteria.

-Students who must withdraw after the 20th day of instruction and prior to the last three weeks of instruction for reasons clearly beyond their control, and who can justify serious and compelling circumstances, may withdraw without academic penalty by securing the approval of the instructor and the appropriate campus officials.
+Students who must withdraw after the fourth week of the fall or spring semester and prior to the last three weeks of the fall or spring semester for reasons clearly beyond their control, and who can justify serious and compelling circumstances, may withdraw without academic penalty by securing the approval of the appropriate campus officials.
 Further information is available at Late Schedule Changes.
-If approved, the grade of “W” will be assigned for withdrawals after the 20th day of instruction.
-Students completely withdrawing after the 20th day of instruction will be considered continuing students for the next semester.
+If approved, the grade of “W” will be assigned for withdrawals after the fourth week of the fall or spring semester.
+Students completely withdrawing after the fourth week of the fall or spring semester will be considered continuing students for the next semester.
 Under no circumstances does nonattendance nor the stopping of payment of a check constitute a withdrawal from the university.

 Withdrawals During and After the Last Three Weeks of the Semester